- Our Process

 Nevertheless, there are times when the better choice is to stay with Avaya for the maintenance and support of Avaya systems.
 Some Avaya system owners, in fact, deem the Avaya solution the best choice for the long-term, often choosing to upgrade their Avaya systems, which inevitably means purchasing the mandatory software support that accompanies each upgrade.
 Because Avaya’s latest release (currently CM 7) is what we call “patch-dependent,” Avaya is actively developing patches for this system.
 To obtain these patches, the system owner must have an Avaya software support agreement.

 Systems that are CM 6 or earlier, however, are an entirely different story.
 For the older systems, Avaya has made it clear that no further patches will be developed.
 Of course, if Avaya system owners stay with the OEM for system maintenance and support, Avaya will continue to require those customers on an Avaya support contract to purchase Avaya support, even though the owner of the older Avaya system will end up paying for nothing.

 When Avaya systems move to EoMS status, things change.
 Over the years I’ve addressed this topic in other blogs.
 When CM 5.2 moved to EoMS status, I wrote “Avaya Software Support – Who Needs It?” to address that very question.
-When CM 6.3 moved to EoMS status, I wrote “New Dog, Old Tricks: Avaya Announces Another End of Manufacturer Support for CM 6.3.”
+When CM 6.3 moved to EoMS status, I wrote “Maintenance and Support for Avaya CM6.3 after EoMS Announcement.”